openwdl/wdl/SPEC.md

 * Allowed type: `object`

 Provides outputs specific hints in the form of a hints object.
 Each key within this hint should refer to an actual output defined for the current task.
 A key may also refer to a specific member of a struct/object input.

-##### `test_config`

-* Allowed types: `String` or `Array[String]`
-* Default value: `["required", "succeed"]`

-This attribute is reserved for use by testing frameworks, and should be ignored otherwise.
-It provides directives to the testing framework about how to use the task as a test-case.
-If the value is an array, then all of the directives must be respected by the testing framework; however, when there are conflicting directives, the *most permissive* one wins.
-For example, the value `["required", "ignore"]` specifies two conflicting directives; `ignore` is more permissive than `required`, so the test case must be ignored.

-The value may be any combination of the following directives, in order of least to most permissive:

-* Necessity
-    * `required`: The test is required.
-The testing framework must execute the test.
-    * `optional`: The test is optional.
-The test harness may choose whether or not to run the test.
-If the test harness does run the test and it is unsuccessful, it should be reported as a warning rather than an error.
-Restrictions can be added using a colon (':') delimiter to indicate that the test is only optional in certain situations.
-If there are multiple `optional` directives, than the test is optional if any one of them is satisfied.
-    * `ignore`: The test must not be run by the testing framework.
-* Expected result
-    * `succeed`: The test is expected to succeed.
-It is an error if the test fails to execute successfully.
-    * `fail`: The test is expected to fail.
-It is an error if the test executes successfully.
-Restrictions can be added using a colon (':') delimiter to indicate that the test is expected to fail for a specific reason.
-If there are multiple `fail` directives, than the test may fail for any of the specified reasons.

-###### Restrictions

-An `optional` test directive may have a restriction.
-The test harness may ignore any restrictions that it does not support.
-At a minimum, the test harness should recognize restrictions based on its ability to satisfy the test's `requirements` and `hints`.
-A restriction can name a specific requirement/hint, or it can use the special value `*` to indicate that it matches any unsatisfiable requirement/hint.
-Here are some examples:

-* `"optional:*"`: Equivalent to "optional" - the test is optional under all circumstances.
-* `"optional:requirements:cpu"`: The test is considered optional if the test harness cannot satisfy the task's `cpu` requirement.
-* `["optional:requriements:memory", "optional:requirements:disks"]`: The test is considered optional if the test harness cannot satisfy both the task's `memory` and `disks` requirements.
-* *optional:hints:*": The test is considered optional if the test harness cannot satisfy all of the task's hints.
-* "optional:hints:aws:*": The test is considered optional if the test harness cannot execute the test on AWS or cannot satisfy any of the AWS-specific configuration hints.

-A `fail` test directive may also have a restriction that indicates the test is expected to fail in a specific way or due to a specific cause.
-At a minimum, the test harness should recognize the following restrictions.
-If the test harness is not able to determine whether a failure is due to a specific cause, then it may ignore restrictions (i.e., treat the presence of any `fail` directive as `"fail:*"`).
-Here are some examples:

-* `"fail:*"`: Equivalent to "fail" - the test is expected to fail for any reason.
-* `"fail:return_code:<rc>"`: The test is expected to fail with a specific return code.

 #### Conventions and Best Practices